Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ![Image of 2D-FFT AIE 1x Vivado BD](images/fft_2d_aie_1x_vivado_bd.PNG)

-In this design, the 2D FFT computation happens in two stages: the first computation is across the row vectors, and the second is performed across the column vectors.
+In this design, the 2D FFT computation happens in two stages.
+The first computation is across the row vectors, and the second is performed across the column vectors.
 The input data is accessed linearly and streamed to the AI Engines, which perform `MAT_COLS( default 2048 )` point FFT.
-The data from the AI Engines is streamed to a PL kernel, where it is checked against the expected pattern (the first row should be one, and the remaining should be 0).
+The data from the AI Engines is streamed to a PL kernel, where it is checked against the expected pattern (the first row is one, and the remaining is 0).
 If there is a mismatch, it is recorded in the variable `stage0_errCnt`.
 The transposed pattern of the output of the row vectors is then linearly streamed into another AI Engine, which performs `MAT_ROWS( default 1024 )` point FFT.
-The output is streamed into a data mover kernel again and is checked against the expected pattern (all values should be 1).
+The output is streamed into a data mover kernel again and is checked against the expected pattern (all values are 1).
 If there is a mismatch, it is stored in the variable `stage1_errCnt`.
-Finally, the sum of `stage0_errCnt` and `stage1_errCnt` is returned from the kernel, which is read in the host app to determine whether the test has passed or failed.
+Finally, the sum of `stage0_errCnt` and `stage1_errCnt` is returned from the kernel.
+This is read in the host app to determine whether the test has passed or failed.

 The system debugging and profiling IP (DPA) is added to the PL region of the device to capture AI Engine runtime trace data if the `EN_TRACE` option is enabled in the design.
 The `dma_hls` kernel and the AI Engine array interface operate at 312.5 MHz.
 Unlike the HLS/DSP implementation, this design has no clock domain crossing in the PL region.